-One of the most important factors in the successful implementation of any child’s AAC protocol is the team that surrounds them on a regular basis.
+One of the most important factors in the successful implementation of any child’s AAC speech therapy protocol is the team that surrounds them on a regular basis.
 Once a comprehensive assessment has been made and an appropriate AAC system is in place, it is up to the team to ensure that effective communication is encouraged and maintained moving forward.

 Since AAC is just one facet of your child’s daily care, the overall team may include other family members, friends, physical therapists, occupational therapists, speech language pathologists, teachers, school administrators, medical doctors, nurses, recreational specialists and more.

 No two children have precisely the same needs.
 A highly individualized approach to AAC means that everyone needs to be on board to get the best results.

 Here are some useful tips on how to involve your child’s entire team in AAC: